 How to Help a Depressed Friend

-National Depression Awareness Month.
+October was National Depression Awareness Month.
 Mental Health Awareness Week is in March.

 The existence of such calendar events bespeaks a lot of progress.
 It wasn’t very long ago that mental health was the problem no one talked about.